 Customers named two things: slow speed and the inability for chat operators to be intuitive to their needs.

 Consumers simply believe that being able to talk to someone rather than write them is an easier way to get their point across.

-Because customers are still taking a traditional route to communication with service providers, one would assume that businesses would continue to invest in phone based service channels such as answering services.
+Because customers are still taking a traditional route to communicate with service providers, one would assume that businesses would continue to invest in phone-based service channels such as answering services.

 But the Verint survey found just the opposite.
-Many businesses wrongly assume that their client base prefers a more tech savvy communication service and are investing more in bots and chat boxes and in phone channels the least.
+Many businesses wrongly assume that their client base prefers a more tech-savvy communication service and is investing more in bots and chat boxes and in phone channels the least.
 This eye-opening fact provides a unique opportunity for businesses to capitalize on this lack of customer-focused communication and offer phone-based options that consumers want and need.

 What was revealing, stated in the report was “almost three quarters (74 percent) of respondents say they don’t like dealing with companies that don’t provide a phone number for them to contact.”

 An important step on your journey to deliver an amazing customer experience is to understand your customers’ communication preferences.

-Although we are living in a technologically advanced world, simply consider that many customers still prefer an “old school” approach.
-Investing in phone based options such as a professional answering service or a managed help desk can be a stable solution to ever-changing businesses.
+Although we are living in a technologically advanced world, we simply consider that many customers still prefer an “old school” approach.
+Investing in phone-based options such as a professional answering service or a managed help desk can be a stable solution to ever-changing businesses.
 If you’re interested in learning more about such services, click here to learn how a live voice could have a positive impact on your business.

 “The Digital Tipping Point: How do organizations balance the demands for digital and human customer service?” by Verint, a global leader in Actionable Intelligence® solutions.
 Verint commissioned a survey from 23 June to 20 July 2016 in association with Opinium Research LLP, a UK-based research company.
 More than 24,000 respondents across 12 countries were questioned by Opinium Research LLP.
 Verint additionally polled more than 1,000 businesses as part of the study.